mchaloupka/r2rml-benchmark/README.md

 Benchmark.generateData 20;;
 ```

-With the generated dataset, you can easily start the database
+With the generated dataset, you can easily start the database in a docker network
 ```
 open Database
+createNetwork benchmarkNetwork
 startDatabaseContainer Databases.MsSql
 ;;
 ```